xilution/xilution-graphql-backend-example/README.md

 1. Run `yarn docker:build`.
 1. Run `yarn docker:publish` to push the image to your Docker Hub account.
-1. Run `yarn xln:restart-fox-instance`, to restart the instance in the Fox managed API hosting service.
+1. Run `yarn xln:fox:restart-instance`, to restart the instance in the Fox managed API hosting service.

 We recommend adding a version endpoint to your API and use it to determine when a new version of your API has been deployed.

 ### Deprovision the Fox Instance

-1. Run `yarn xln:deprovision-fox-instance`, to deprovision the Fox instance.
+1. Run `yarn xln:fox:deprovision-instance`, to deprovision the Fox instance.
-1. Run `yarn xln:show-fox-instance-status`, to see the status of your Fox instance.
+1. Run `yarn xln:fox:show-instance-status`, to see the status of your Fox instance.
 It can take up to 5 minutes to fully deprovision your Fox instance.
 Deprovisioning is complete when you see the following.
     ```json